Mission Impossible: First-time CMO Edition (Part 2)

 How to Use Executive Leadership Changes to Time Sales Outreach

-When asked why leadership changes matter, DiscoverOrg CRO Patrick Purvis likes to tell this story: “In 2012, Salesforce closed a legendary estimated $140 million deal with State Farm.
-At the time, it...
+When asked why leadership changes matter to the sales team, our Senior VP of Revenue, Patrick Purvis, likes to tell this story: “In 2012, Salesforce closed a legendary estimated $140 million...

-So It’s Your First Day as the CMO...
+So, It’s Your First Day as the Chief Marketing Officer...

 First days can be stressful.
 Especially if you’ve just been promoted to Chief Marketing Officer.
 Extending far beyond traditional marketing tactics, today’s CMO shoulders vast and complex responsibilities that now...

 Top 10 Do's and Don'ts for Selling to CIOs

 Imagine your inbox on an average Monday morning.
 Now quintuple it.
 Yeah, CIOs get a lot of email.
 One CIO said that over 50% of his inbox was communication from vendors!
 How can a great solution stand out when the inbox is standing-room only?